FBI Investigates Asian American Teen's Death as Hate Crime

 The FBI has revealed that it is investigating the 2017 death of an Asian American teenager in Colorado as a possible hate crime, a grisly case in which local authorities said she was purposefully set on fire and burned alive in her family’s mountain community home.

-The FBI said in a statement Monday to Denver news station KCNC-TV that it was looking into the death of 17-year-old Maggie Long as a “hate crime matter.”
+The FBI said in a statement Monday to NBC's Denver affiliate KUSA-TV that it was looking into the death of 17-year-old Maggie Long as a “hate crime matter.”

 Long’s death was ruled a homicide, and authorities later released composite sketches of at least three men they believed were involved in her death.
 No arrests have been made.